pHarith/cipher-collection-python/README.md

-Cipher Algorithms
+Cipher Collection

-cipher-algo-python is a collection of cipher algorithms written in python.
+cipher-collection-python is a collection of cipher algorithms written in python.
 These algorithms are used for encrypting and decrypting messages for security purposes.

 Cipher Algorithms Implemented/Planned: